Guo Gan: Biography

 Guo Gan started to learn the erhu at the age of four, and was taught by his father, Guo Junming, a famous erhu soloist.
 Guo Gan was fascinated by western instruments and rounded out his studies by taking up the violin, the cello and the piano while in secondary school (1981-1987).
 When he was sixteen, he accompanied his father on tour, playing more than 100 concerts in a presentation entitled “Duo for the two-stringed vielle”.
 In 1987 he entered the Shenyang Music Conservatory and in 1991 won a prize with honours for his work on the erhu.
 At the same time, he studied Chinese and Western percussion instruments and gave a jazz concert for percussion and piano.
 In 1992, he won first prize in the traditional-music competition in the Lioning Province, and in 1995, he was named professor of erhu and percussion at the Conservatory of Liaoning Province.
 The same year, he was one of the founders of a jazz group, GYQ, which is well known in China.

-Guo Gan moved to Paris, France, in 2000, and obtained a master's degree in percussion from the National Music School of Fresnes.
+Guo Gan moved to Paris, France in 2000 or 2001, and obtained a master's degree in percussion from the National Music School of Fresnes.
 In 2002, he was invited by Gabriel Yared to play in a recording of the music for the film “L’Idole”.
-He has played in nearly 3000 concerts and published more than 80 albums.
-He played with many of the world's most famous musician including Lang Lang, Yvan Cassar, Didier Lockwood, Hans Zimmer, Jean Francois Zygel, Gabriel Yared, Nguyen Le and many others.
+He has played in nearly 3000 concerts and he records more than 90 CDs and 70 film scores (Kung Fu Panda 3.
+The Idol.
+Shao Lin.
+Asterix and Obelix: The Middle Kingdom....)
+He played with many of the world's most famous musician including Lang Lang, Yvan Cassar, Didier Lockwood, Hans Zimmer, Jean Francois Zygel, Gabriel Yared, Sami Yusuf, Stromae, Matthieu Chedid, Nicolas Errèra, Nguyen Le and many others.